 Welcoming us to the jungle unlike any other, Aussie TV show I'm A Celebrity...
 Get Me Out Of Here! reveals the rather, er, dramatic, side to losing yourself in the wild - and it's enough to keep us riveted for hours at a time.

 Each year, a handful of pampered celebrities are unceremoniously dumped into a 'jungle', where they are left to fend for themselves, living off little food and competing against each other for small luxuries.

-This year, the show, which is currently airing its fifth season, is bringing just as much drama as its previous four seasons, and the popcorn is a-flowing.
+In 2022, the show will be bringing just as much drama as its previous seasons, and the popcorn will be a-flowing.

 And while the viewing pleasures are countless, there's one question that we can't help but ponder - where exactly is it that the contestants endure such hardships?

 Until recently, we were led to believe that the series was filmed in Africa, but then in 2019 the official I'm A Celeb Instagram account threw everything into question when they posted a geo-tag in 'Katoomba, NSW'.

 Fans didn't know what to think - had we been living a lie?
 Were the celebs really just plonked in the Blue Mountains, possibly catching a taxi home on weekends to visit family?